 A dark turn that makes use of the underutilized Carrie by having her do what a yandere does best, with the ensuing tale being rather morbid by the fairly fluffy tone denoting the base game of Student Transfer, and naturally leading John to pursue drastic measures.
 Or a foray into magical exploration where Applemelon decides to explore a concept that I like to call identity rebirth, and results in the most creative application of John’s female alter ego, Jane, that I have seen in my exploits so far.
 One that offers an exceedingly adorable number of moments that showcases Applemelon’s aptitude with character writing, and his creativity with this subject matter.

 Unfortunately, that is all I have to cover this installment.
 I did say that I wanted to cover certain other Scenarios in my prior installment, namely Stone to the Head, Harem, and Library Antics, but I decided not to on account of the writers not being satisfied with their Scenario in its current form.
-GarySavage, writer of writer of Stone to the Head, expressed displeasure with his Scenario, delisted it briefly, and seemingly does not want anybody else to play it.
+GarySavage, the writer of Stone to the Head, expressed displeasure with his Scenario, delisted it briefly, and seemingly does not want anybody else to play it.
 PaintedNecroz, who is responsible for the revival of Harem, stated that he was not happy with the Scenario in its current form, and intends on making improvements to it.
 Which is a far cry from back in June, when he said he’d “rather legit amputate [his] penis” than work on Harem again, but whatever.

 Meanwhile, ZeBeste, author of Library Antics, also said that he was not happy with parts of his Scenario and was working on an update specifically meant to coincide with this review.
 A move that I am personally quite humbled by, as I honestly would never expect my reviews to garner such attention from a Scenario writer, much less one who doubles as a member of the dev team.
 Sadly, he didn’t finish this update until October 9th, which was well beyond my deadline, meaning that I will not get to this Scenario until Part 4.

-Speaking of which, I already have quite a few Scenarios lined up for the next installment, including Body Thief, Escape the Manor, Help Me Be Happy, K-Files, Unaware, and Witches and Warlocks.
+Speaking of which, I already have quite a few Scenarios lined up for the next installment, including Body Thief, Escape the Manor, Help Me Be Happy, K-Files, and Witches and Warlocks.
 However, it is going to be quite a while until I get to any of those.
 In short, I only want to do one Student Transfer oriented review a quarter going forward (mostly to prevent personal burnout and a loss of interest).
 And since Version 5 is, based on the release history, probably going to come out in Q1 2020, I don’t plan on publishing Student Transfer Scenarios Review – Part 4 until Q2 2020.